 Many recruiters would advise against job postings with a “we’ll see” tone.
 If the job is on-site, it must clearly be communicated and expectations must be transparent.
 Recruiters must develop their talent recommendations based on who is interested in on-site work vs. who really isn’t.
 To engage with and hire someone under the pretense that remote work is a future possibility which never comes to fruition, puts you in the turnover boat quickly, spending again on hiring efforts and risking productivity loss.

-On the other-hand, you could consider offering a well-defined, “we’ll reevaluate future remote options” position, as long as that possibility is based on specific goals and outcomes such as reaching certain milestones, productivity goals, sales/revenue, etc. This can be part of the negotiating process and recruiters who have worked closely with both the hiring manager and the candidate will work towards the optimal outcome for both.
+On the other-hand, you could consider offering a well-defined, “we’ll reevaluate future remote options” position, as long as that possibility is based on specific goals and outcomes such as reaching certain milestones, productivity goals, sales/revenue, etc. This can be part of the negotiating process.
+Recruiters who have worked closely with both the hiring manager and the candidate will work towards the optimal outcome for both.

 Flexibility is key